Day 1 : Finding Center

 On exhale, squeeze the muscles of your face together, like you've just tasted something bitter.

-Are your hands now in the position shown on the chart (more or less)?
+Are your hands now in the position shown in the chart (more or less)?

 For this it is best to close your eyes.

-Close your eyes & just allow your fingers to explore the space for several long slow breaths.
+Close your eyes & just allow your fingers to explore the space for several long, slow breaths.
 Try not to create any sounds.
-Deprived of both sight & sounds your awareness can most fully observe the many sensations coming from your fingers.
+Deprived of both sight & sound, your awareness can most fully observe the many sensations coming from your fingers.

 What did your fingers tell you?